-By the way, I should note that I view the Book of the Acts of the Apostles as a highly uncertain mixture of historical fact and allegorical fantasy, so I am unwilling to regard its various references to Paul’s “imprisonment” as at all trustworthy or reliable.
-And in any event, even if Paul had been imprisoned by the Romans at some point, I strongly doubt that this is what he was referring to in the writings of his that I have quoted in this note and in the main text.
+By the way, I should note that I view the Book of the Acts of the Apostles as a highly uncertain mixture of historical fact, historical fiction, and allegorical fantasy, so I am unwilling to regard its various references to Paul’s “imprisonment” as at all trustworthy or reliable.
+I don’t think it is safe to assume that the “Paul” described in the Book of Acts necessarily has very much at all to do with the author or authors of the epistles attributed to “Paul.”
+And in any event, even if the same “Paul” who wrote epistles to the Christian churches was at some point literally imprisoned by the Romans, I strongly doubt that this is what he was referring to in the writings of his that I have quoted in this note and in the main text.

 Incidentally, consider that to the extent Paul considered himself to be a “prisoner,” he may have considered himself to be—at least to some extent—still a metaphorical “child of Hagar,” according to the analogy that Paul sets forth in Galatians 4:22-31 (especially verse 25), in which being a “child of Hagar” is compared to “being in bondage” or “being enslaved” (Greek douleuō, which is probably derived from deō, which again means “to bind, to fetter, to tie”).